-If you're challenging yourself in the kitchen this year , you've got to get your hands dirty making (and possibly washing) more than a few dishes.
-To whet your appetite for the stove, we've rounded up our essential cookbooks for every kitchen.
-Many of these have had a profound impact on home cooking for decades, and others are the classic cookbooks of tomorrow.
-Read on to check out our picks.
+If you're challenging yourself to cook more in the coming year , you've got to get your hands dirty making (and possibly washing) more than a few dishes.
+But where to start cookbook-wise?
+With so many wonderful titles available, it can be hard to determine which most deserve a place on your bookshelf.
+To help you out, we've curated a list of the 10 most essential volumes.
+Many of these have had a profound impact on home cooking for decades, while others are the classic cookbooks of tomorrow.

 Mastering the Art of French Cooking